 Tahir Khorasanee regularly appears on Newstalk 1010 with Howard Levitt.
-He is the ex-vice chair and current regional representative of the Young Lawyers Division and a newsletter editor of the Alternate Dispute Resolution section of the Ontario Bar Association.
+He is a member of the Ontario Bar Association Council.
+He was previously the vice chair and regional representative of the Young Lawyers Division, a newsletter editor of the Alternate Dispute Resolution section and a newsletter editor of the Constitutional, Civil Liberties and Human Rights section of the Ontario Bar Association.

 Tahir articled for a reputable litigation boutique and was hired back for his tenacity to dig deep.
 He has the honour of being one of the few litigators in Canada to have conducted a 3-week jury trial in his first year of practice.
 He has several court victories under his belt.